For jaded air travelers, window seats are overrated.

 Earlier this year PrivateFly, a global booking platform for private jet charters, conducted a global survey of the world’s most scenic airport approaches.

-When you’re flying into these 10 beauties, which offer views of everything from mountainous landscapes to glittering skyscrapers, you’re going to want to be in that window seat.
+When you’re flying into these 10 beauties, which offer views of everything from mountainous landscapes to glittering skyscrapers, you’re going to want to be in the window seat.

 New Zealand’s Queenstown Airport came out the big winner, followed by Las Vegas McCarran Airport and Nice Cote D’Azur Airport in France.

-The PrivateFly Best Airport Approaches 2015 poll was conducted in March and April of this year and received more than 3,000 individual votes, says the company.
+The PrivateFly Best Airport Approaches 2016 poll was conducted in February and March of this year and received more than 7,500 individual votes, says the company.
+A total of 115 global airports received nominations.

 A total of 147 global airports received nominations.